 There’s a catch when it comes to using Apple Music in family sharing.
 If your family member has already subscribed to Apple Music on a trial basis, they will not be able to access your Apple Music subscription until their trial period has expired

 Wait until the period expires and then you should be able to share your Apple Music subscription with them.

 If you find sharing music between the iPhones of your family members to be a bit too much of a task, you have a great alternate method available that lets you share music between your devices easily and effortlessly.

-What makes the task so easy is an app called AnyTrans for iOS that allows users like you to easily transfer content including music from one iPhone to another.
+What makes the task so easy is an app called AnyTrans that allows users like you to easily transfer content including music from one iPhone to another.
 There are many other reasons as well as why you should choose this app over any other for your music transfer tasks.